The Software Selection Process (One-Month Timeline)

 Demo Solutions

 Take your time with demos.
 Make sure you are getting at least a look at all of the functionality you anticipate using.
 Also, ask your provider to provide an in-depth, step-by-step look at how their software would support a couple of your core processes.
-Doing so, will not only allow you to make a back-to-back comparison of product functionality, but also gauge the possible improvements you can expect to receive.
+Doing so will allow you to make a back-to-back comparison of product functionality and gauge the possible improvements you can expect.

-After a demo of the software, return to the project goals you had established.
+After a demo of the software, return to your established project goals.
 In light of what you’ve seen, how confident are you that you’ll be able to achieve the expected return on investment?
 Make any adjustments to your ROI expectations you feel are warranted.

 Discuss Implementation Plan

-There’s quite a bit involved in implementing new software.
+Implementing new software involves a lot.
 Generally, the process will include hardware preparation, installation, integration, configuration, data conversion, training, and possibly even customization.

-It’s time well-spent by your project manager and technical lead to discuss expectations for the implementation process with prospective vendors.
-The goal of these conversations should be to come away with a clear understanding of the vendor’s availability, the amount of time needed to implement software, and any requirements that will need to be supplied to ensure a successful implementation.
+Your project manager and technical lead spend time discussing expectations for the implementation process with prospective vendors.
+The goal of these conversations should be to come away with a clear understanding of the vendor’s availability, the amount of time needed to implement software and any requirements that will need to be supplied to ensure a successful implementation.

 Review Proposals and Select Software

 More commonly, buyers struggling with their decision find themselves choosing between a higher investment/higher reward proposition and a less costly one, with a more limited expectation for strong ROI.
-Considering issues like risk and scalability can help round out the evaluation and break apparent deadlocks.
+Considering risks and scalability can help round out the evaluation and break apparent deadlocks.

 Before making a final purchase decision, take the time to vet your vendor’s credentials.
 Asking for references is a good practice.
 Visit product support forums and online review sites as well, though, to access unbiased opinions from actual users.

-When you are comfortable with your preferred provider’s proposal and confident you’ll be able to generate a strong return on your investment, make your final selection.
+Make your final selection when you are comfortable with your preferred provider’s proposal and confident that you’ll be able to generate a strong return on your investment.

 Weekly Software Selection Tasks by Role